In April 2021, I was juried into the Federation of Canadian Artists, Active Member!

 The magic hours- sunrise and sunset- are especially precious to me.
 The low light time of day, casts a knee-high beam of sunlight.
 It creates warm yellows, pinks, and purples, even during the cold snows of winter.
 As a result of close observation at the natural world, modified by my imagination, my paintings are heightened with more vivid hues and movement.

 I have also witnessed the harmful impacts of man on nature.
-I paint to preserve the wilderness on my canvas.
-Wild places such as these might not be here for long.
+I paint to remember the wilderness.
+Wild places brought inside of our homes, having a prominent place in our vision.

-Working primarily in acrylics, Caie paints on a range of supports, including canvas, wood, metal and glass.
+Working primarily in acrylics, Caie paints on a range of supports, including canvas, wood, and metal.
 She is available for custom commissions.